bryansandw/Hydrants-/README.md

 # Hydrants
-A python script for use in ArcMap to update the the hydrant shapefile with data that was exported from Adobe PDFs.
+A python script for use in ArcMap to update the hydrant shapefile with data that was exported from Adobe PDFs.

 The paths are currently hard coded.